xyc-tw/horror-manga-style-transfer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can upload a picture from your computer or use the webcam for the target image and get the style-transferred image after clicking the transfer button.
+You can upload a picture from your computer or use the webcam for the target image and get the style-transferred image.

+Click upload image and choose one image, then click transfer button.
+Or click camera to start webcam and then click camera again to take a picture, then click transfer button.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>